NilAtabey/TalkTagger/README.md

 - **Connection issues:** Verify the server IP address and port in the browser console
 - For other issues, you can open a new issue on this repository or contact me at nilatabey@gmail.com

+## Acknowledgments

+This project was developed as part of the **AI Lab: Computer Vision and NLP** course taught by Prof. Daniele Pannone for the **Applied Computer Science and Artificial Intelligence** BSc program at **Sapienza University of Rome**.
+I’m sharing all of this material as a reference for future students and anyone interested in building similar NLP-based interactive applications.

 ## License

+This project is licensed under the [MIT License](LICENSE).
-This project is for educational and entertainment purposes.
+It is shared for educational and entertainment purposes.
+Feel free to use, modify, and build upon it with proper attribution.